Debbarma2000/irishdebbarma/courses.md

 13. Commutative Algebra
     - Atiyah. _Introduction to commutative algebra_
+    - Eisenbud. _Introduction to Commutative Algebra with a view towards algebraic geometry_

 14. Field and Galois Theory
     - Howie. _Fields and Galois Theory_